 The next step is literally just to open your lips and show your teeth.
 If you practice this alone, you might feel so dumb NOT smiling while doing the air expulsion and squint that you’ll fall into naturally smiling.
 Roll with it!
 The next step is to now expel air with your mouth.
 Finally, make an audible noise (don’t worry about how it sounds in the beginning) while you exhale with your mouth.
 Refine these steps (use a mirror!) until you can essentially laugh naturally more frequently.
 Read neutral sentences.
 For example: “I actually had a crazy thing happen to me this morning,” and then practice saying this sentence with stacking the different steps of the “air expulsion laugh” at the beginning.
 You’ll be surprised to see how much room there is to insert those moments and make the environment significantly more lighthearted.

-There are many other examples of nonverbal and verbal communication that aren’t traditionally taught.
+There are many other examples of nonverbal and verbal interpersonal communication skills that aren’t traditionally taught.
 It pays off to be confident in your ability to stand out from the thousands of other applicants during interviews.
 I dedicated as much time developing my interpersonal skills as I did on my grades.
 This really paid off in the long run in both surprising and predictable ways in networking and letters of recommendations.
 I believe that improving social skills is intrinsically linked to improving inner values including maturity and high self-esteem.
 I realized these skills were not only applicable to my general sociability but the ability to respond in stellar ways to make someone’s life better.

 Making someone feel like they’re special, reading subtle behavioral signs (ex: crossing legs while standing indicates comfort as taught in FBI behavioral training), and learning to give off a genuinely positive energy require social and emotional intelligence.
 You’re a direct product of the time you put into things.
 Internal reflection and many interpersonal skills are not a largely emphasized part of the premed or medical training process, but I believe they should be, as they can lead to better patient care.
 Deliberate practice of interpersonal awareness and skills will be evident during interviews and many other scenarios down the road.
 I hope that this may help some students on that journey and wish you the best of luck!